puppetlabs/puppet-docs/source/puppet/4.6/reference/type.md

 Finally, note that you must now specify a non-zero/non-false value for recurse if matches is used, as matches only apply to files found by recursion (there's no reason to use static patterns match against a statically determined path).
-Requiering explicit recursion clears up a common source of confusion.
+Requiring explicit recursion clears up a common source of confusion.

 ([↑ Back to tidy attributes](#tidy-attributes))